 CHEYENNE, Wyoming — The Wyoming judicial system continues to wrestle with the question of how to handle juvenile killers in light of recent changes to state and federal law banning mandatory life sentences.

-CHEYENNE, Wyoming — For the second time, the Wyoming Supreme Court has ordered a Sheridan judge to resentence one of three men convicted of murder in a 2009 home-invasion killing.
+The Wyoming Supreme Court on Wednesday for the second time ordered a district judge to resentence one of three men convicted of murder in a 2009 home-invasion killing in Sheridan.

-In the meantime, the Wyoming Legislature early last year changed state law to specify that juveniles convicted of murder will be eligible for parole after serving 25 years, provided they don't commit other crimes in prison.
+Wyoming passed a law last year specifying juveniles convicted of murder will be eligible for parole after serving 25 years.